poare/lqcd/notes.md

   - Weights and roots, representations of $sl(3; \mathbb C)$
   - Young tableaus and Dynkin diagrams

+11/18 NUPAT Seminar on the sign problem in lattice field theories:
+- Sign problem arises when Euclidean action is complex, because $e^{-S[\phi]} / \int D\phi e^{-S[\phi]}$ is no longer a valid probability distribution
+  - Arise in theories like finite density QCD and nuclear EFTs on the lattice
+  - Any real time path integral, since weighting is $e^{iS}$ and not $e^{-S}$
+- Reweighting: Split the action into real and imaginary parts, then sample with respect to the probability defined by the real part of the action.
+  - Issue: Need to calculate $\langle e^{-i Im[S]}\rangle_{Re[S]}$ in the denominator of $\langle O\rangle$, and this is very noisy and blows up the calculation.
+- This talk: Like Cauchy's theorem in complex analysis, we can deform the domain of integration of the path integral to an arbitrary manifold.
+Then we can pick a nicer manifold to integrate over which suppresses the noise from the sign problem.

+Questions 11/18:
+- In the parton model, the Bjorken variable $x$ is the same as the momentum fraction $\xi$.
+When we consider full QCD, the parton model breaks down to some extent because of interactions between the quark and gluon constituents of the proton.
+In this case, to what extent does $x$ differ from $\xi$, and is it still reasonable to call $x$ the momentum fraction of the proton?
+What is the difference between the momentum fraction and the Bjorken variable, specifically when we do not assume the parton model?
+That seems to be how a lot of sources do it.
+- Do I understand DGLAP?
+Last time we talked you said that "the quantum numbers of gluons and quarks are the same, so the PDFs can mix".
+How does this work with the DGLAP derivation, where I go through and calculate the possible partonic influences on my hadron?
+  - Do you need to do this calculation for a general process each time you do a calculation to get the right splitting functions to describe the flow of the PDFs?
+- Walk through the ratio stuff and figure out what exactly is going on-- specifically with the projection matrices and different correlations.
+- For a general calculation, where do you usually start?
+At the ratio and whittle it down by choosing the right $\mathcal J$ and projection matrices to get what you want?
+  - Where do the projection matrices come in?

-11/10 next steps:
+11/18 next steps:
 - Debug code once the server is up and running
 - Calculate a pion three point function for the electromagnetic form factor $F_1(p^2)$.
 Will need to:
   - Read the textbook about what exactly to calculate.
 Work through the calculations myself for an arbitrary value of $p$ to get $F_1(p^2)$
   - Calculate the three point function and two point function, and form the ratio to extract the form factor
     - Do this both through the sink and through the source to make sure I understand what I'm doing.
 - Read the section on GPDs and determine how to calculate the moments of a GPD.
 Read the theses to supplement this as well.

-Questions 11/10:
-- In the parton model, the Bjorken variable $x$ is the same as the momentum fraction $\xi$.
-When we consider full QCD, the parton model breaks down to some extent because of interactions between the quark and gluon constituents of the proton.
-In this case, to what extent does $x$ differ from $\xi$, and is it still reasonable to call $x$ the momentum fraction of the proton?
-What is the difference between the momentum fraction and the Bjorken variable, specifically when we do not assume the parton model?
-That seems to be how a lot of sources do it.
-- Do I understand DGLAP?
+- Read 32.4 and 32.5 on the OPE and lightcone coordinates.